Tuesday, March 9, 2010

-His books include ‘I don’t know much about wine but I know what I like’ (Mitchell Beazley), which received the Gold Label Award for Wine Book of the Year at the Prix du Champagne Lanson awards.
-His previous book, ‘Vine to Bottle’, was chosen as the Best Book on Wine in English at the Gourmand World Cookbook Awards.
-As well as being a popular and entertaining speaker and host of tastings, he is also an in-demand wine judge, and has been involved in wine competitions on four continents.
-He lives in the Pennines above Manchester with his wife Jill (a Grenache fan) and his children Isabella (a Jacqueline Wilson fan) and Alexander (a Ben 10/Star Wars/James Bond fan).
+His books include ‘I don’t know much about wine but I know what I like’, which received the Gold Label Award for Wine Book of the Year at the Prix du Champagne Lanson, and ‘Vine to Bottle’, which was chosen as the Best Book on Wine in English at the Gourmand World Cookbook Awards.
+He lives in the Pennines near Manchester with his wife Jill.

 What others say about Simon